maribelduran/100-days-of-code/log2.md

 **Thoughts:**
 * Going through thte Building Twitter - Design Question helped me get comfortable with answering questions about database design as well as what I would be looking in a framework instead of specifying a particular framework to use for my solution.
 I also attempted to develop a widget - Pomodoro Timer on paper which was pretty hard.
 I decided to first get the main HTML layout.
 Then pseudocode the JS functionality.
 If given time, then I woud work ont the CSS.
 This was a bit overwhelming, but got through it.
 I then went on to implementing it on Codepen.
 Again, overwhelming, but got the basic functionality and layout down.
 It will get easier as I keep doing these every day.
 Overall today was alot of information and new ideas to take it.
 I'm excited to continue learning tomorrow and practice so that I can feel more comfortable onsite.

+### Day 14: Wednesday July 10, 2018

+**Today's Progress:**
+* The Coding Interview Bootcamp: Algorithms + Data Structures Course
+* Attended Code For SF Meetup
+* Read Algorithms To Live By - (Sorting part was awesome)
+* Phone Call with Instacart

+**Thoughts:**
+Loved the section on Sorting algorithms in Algorithms to Live By Highly recommend this book to every developer.
+Also continued through the Coding Interview Bootcamp on Udemy.

+### Day 15: THursday July 11, 2018

+**Today's Progress:**
+* The Coding Interview Bootcamp: Algorithms + Data Structures Course
+* Zumme Pizza Dev Test
+* Read Algorithms To Live By

+**Thoughts:**
+Didn't complete the whole Zumme Pizza De test because I ran out of time!
+The first question pretty much was the wedge question that we reviewed on Udemy so it was awesome to apply what I had learned on a test.
+THe second question consisted of maing multiple making HTTP requests to a server.
+I knew I was supposed to use promises to get the requests back in order, but ran out of time.
+The third question, I know I could have completed if I knew I could go back to the previous problems.
+But that's ok!
+I gave it my best shot and next time I will be even more prepared.

+### Day 16: Friday July 13, 2018

+**Today's Progress:**
+* The Coding Interview Bootcamp: Algorithms + Data Structures Course
+* Pinterest Technical Phone Screen

+**Thoughts:**
+The Pinterest phone screen was not bad at all!
+I was supposed to implement a function that receives data from s3.
+The hardest part here was trying to figure out how big the json string coming in would be using slice.
+In the end, we figured it out and I made sure to talk through my thought process even if I was stuck.
+I'm happy with my progress and know that this practice will pay off soon.
+Just gotta keep pushing!
+Through the Udemy course, I implemented a binary search tree and that was a little hard!

+### Day 17: Saturday July 14, 2018

+**Today's Progress:**
+* Completed The Coding Interview Bootcamp: Algorithms + Data Structures Course!!

+**Thoughts:**
+The last bit of the Udemy course consisted of implemnting sorting algorithms.
+Some of them weren't too bad.
+The merge sort implementation was not hard to implement, but difficult to understand the recursiveness.
+I loved this course so much and looking forward to using everything that I have learned on my next interview.

+### Day 18: Sunday July 15, 2018

+**Today's Progress:**
+* Reviewed Cloudflare Glassdoor Questions
+* Codewars Problem

+**Thoughts:**
+Went over some of Cloudflare's interview questions on Glasdoor, but there wasn't much context for frontend devs.
+I'm going to focus on reviewing systems architecture design and APIs type related questions.

+## Day 19: Monday July 16, 2018

+**Today's Progress:**
+* CSS Mockup Implemenetation
+* Read ALgorithms to Live By - (caching)

+**Thoughts:**
+This morning I woke up and no time was wasted.
+I implemented a 1) perflecty aligned box within a container 2) 6 flexable boxes 3) a mobile responsive navbar 4) a mobile responsive navbar with brand logo 5) simple page - header, aside, main, aside, and footer.
+I also read about caching on Algorithms to Live By and the authors again explain it so clear.